codecurve/Landfill/README.md

 Ingore all that follows
 -----------------------
 Some dummy text.
-Some more testing text.
-And a bit more dummy text.
+Different from text that was here in previous version.